pmobio/Deep-BGCpred/README.md

 #### 3. Train the BGC prediction and classification models

-Before predict the BGCs and classify the class of BGCs, you need to trian your own BGC detector and classifier.
+Before predict the BGCs and classify the class of BGCs, you need to train your own BGC detector and classifier.

 ```
 # Show train command help docs